ThomasRen2077/ECE5740Labs/README.md

 >• __imul.resp.rdy__: This signal is sent from the X stage of the processor to the multiplier.
 You should factor the X stage’s stall signal into the logic for setting the multiplier’s response rdy signal, since if the X stage is stalling we do not want to accept a response from the multiplier.

-Use an incremental development design methodology.
-Add one instruction at a time to baseline processor, test that instruction, ensure it is working, and then move onto the next instruction.

 __TO-DO: Implementing the instructions in the following order: register-register arithmetic instructions, register-immediate instructions, memory instructions, jump instructions, branch instructions.__